michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0083.md

 - v: draw, cut, or engrave lines, usually parallel, on metal, wood, or paper
 - n: shading consisting of multiple crossing lines
 ### Family
-hatch: hatched, hatchery, hatches, hatching+;hatched: unhatched;hatchery: hatcheries;hatching: hatchings
+- hatch: hatched, hatchery, hatches, hatching+
+- hatched: unhatched
+- hatchery: hatcheries
+- hatching: hatchings
 ### Examples
 - When the time and price were right, bankers would seek to match the tech giants with a start-up, and a deal would be hatched.
 - The finding suggests that, at least in terms of hatch times, dinosaurs were more like modern reptiles than birds.